The accuracy problem

 Job applicants

-When a hiring manager runs an informal background check on a people-search site and finds a criminal record, the applicant rarely gets a chance to explain that the record belongs to a different person with the same name.
-The search happens quietly, the candidate is passed over, and they never learn why.
-Unlike formal background check services regulated under the FCRA, people-search sites have no obligation to notify the subject, verify the match, or provide a dispute process.
-The result is that people lose job opportunities based on information that is simply wrong.
+A hiring manager runs an informal background check on a people-search site, finds a criminal record, and passes on the candidate — who never gets to explain that the record belongs to a stranger with the same name.
+Unlike FCRA-regulated background check services, people-search sites have no duty to notify the subject, verify the match, or offer a dispute process.
+People lose job opportunities based on information that is simply wrong.

 People denied housing

-Landlords use the same people-search sites to screen prospective tenants.
-An eviction record belonging to a namesake, or an outdated address suggesting instability, can be enough to reject an application.
-The tenant has no way to know the search happened and no mechanism to challenge what the landlord found.
-Small landlords, who handle their own screening rather than using regulated tenant-screening services, are especially likely to rely on unverified broker data.
+Landlords use the same sites to screen tenants.
+An eviction record belonging to a namesake, or an outdated address suggesting instability, can sink an application.
+The tenant has no way to know the search happened and no way to challenge what the landlord found.
+Small landlords, who screen on their own rather than through regulated services, are most likely to rely on unverified broker data.

 Data doppelgangers

-This is the most pernicious category.
-When a broker's matching algorithm merges two people into a single profile, the resulting record is a composite that accurately describes neither person.
-Your name, combined with someone else's criminal record and a third person's phone number, presented as a single identity.
-People who share common names -- Smith, Johnson, Garcia, Williams -- face this risk most acutely.
-Untangling a merged profile requires contacting every broker that carries the bad data, and even then, the merge may recur the next time the broker refreshes its database.
+The worst category.
+When a broker's matching algorithm merges two people into one profile, the result describes neither person accurately — your name with someone else's criminal record and a third person's phone number.
+Common names (Smith, Johnson, Garcia, Williams) carry the highest risk.
+Untangling a merged profile means contacting every broker that carries the bad data, and the merge often recurs at the next refresh.

 A 2021 Consumer Reports study found that a significant percentage of people-search profiles contained errors material enough to affect employment, housing, or insurance decisions.
 Because broker data circulates between companies, a single error at one source can appear on dozens of sites within months.

-If you have ever tried to correct an error on a data broker site, you already know the answer: it is nearly impossible.
-Most brokers offer an opt-out process to remove your profile entirely, but almost none offer a dispute process to correct specific fields.
-This is not an oversight.
-It is a business decision.
+If you have ever tried to correct a broker error, you already know: it is nearly impossible.
+Most brokers offer opt-out (delete the profile) but almost none offer a dispute process.
+That is a business decision, not an oversight.

 Volume is the product, not accuracy.
-Data brokers make money by selling access to the largest possible database of consumer records.
+Brokers make money by selling access to the biggest possible database.
 A broker with 300 million profiles charges more than one with 200 million.
-The cost of verifying each record -- confirming that Robert Thorpe at 142 Maple Street is actually Robert Thorpe and not Robert Thorp, or that the criminal record belongs to the right Robert Thorpe -- would be enormous.
-No broker's revenue model can absorb that cost.
+Verifying each record — confirming that Robert Thorpe at 142 Maple Street is the right Robert Thorpe, and the criminal record actually belongs to him — would be enormously expensive.
+No broker's revenue model absorbs that.

-There is no verification step in the ingestion pipeline.
-When a broker receives a new batch of public records, those records are processed algorithmically and added to the database.
-There is no human review, no confirmation call, no cross-reference against authoritative sources.
-The system is designed for throughput, not accuracy.
-A record that says "Robert Thorpe, age 41, Brooklyn NY" gets merged with an existing profile for "Robert Thorpe, Brooklyn NY" regardless of whether it is the same person.
+There is no verification step in ingestion.
+A new batch of public records gets processed algorithmically and added to the database.
+No human review, no confirmation, no cross-reference.
+The system is built for throughput, not accuracy.
+"Robert Thorpe, age 41, Brooklyn NY" gets merged with an existing "Robert Thorpe, Brooklyn NY" regardless of whether it is the same person.

-Building opt-out is cheaper than building dispute resolution.
-Opt-out is a simple binary: delete the profile or don't.
-A dispute process would require brokers to evaluate claims, investigate sources, make judgment calls about conflicting data, and potentially rebuild profiles from scratch.
-It would also expose them to liability if they got the correction wrong.
-From a business perspective, it is far easier to let users remove themselves entirely and skip the question of accuracy altogether.
+Opt-out is cheaper to build than dispute resolution.
+Opt-out is binary: delete the profile or don't.
+Dispute resolution would require brokers to evaluate claims, investigate sources, make judgment calls, and rebuild profiles.
+It would also expose them to liability if they got a correction wrong.
+Letting people remove themselves is far cheaper than answering the accuracy question.

 The incentive structure is clear: brokers profit from having more data, not better data.
 Until regulation or market pressure changes that equation, accuracy will remain an afterthought.